gnu-octave/bootstrap/README.md

 * Add capability to specify nesting in bootnhst, which will use stratified bootstrap resampling
 * Allow bootstrap to accept empty argument for bootfun (to enhance compatible behaviours with corresponding matlab function
 * Create usage guide with examples of how to apply the package functions to different problems and scenarious
-* Create some compiled mex and oct files on various files to speed up computations.
+* Create some compiled mex and oct files on various platforms (mac, pc and linux) to speed up computations.